 Most manufacturers offer three levels of warranties using a good, better, premium platform.

 - The good covers the product against the manufacturer’s defects

 - The better and premium offer terms also cover flashings and the contractor’s workmanship.

 - All premium warranties are at risk for onsite quality control inspections by the manufacturer.
 This is a huge benefit for homeowners as it ensures the contractor is not cutting corners and is abiding by the installation specifications at all times.
 Poor quality work can result in the contractor losing their certification.

 Spend some time searching reviews and verifying the contractor’s reputation online.
 References are good but can be hand-picked by the contractor.
 The Better Business Bureau and Angie’s List are good places to start.
 Not every company is perfect and these resources will provide insight into past complaints if any, and more importantly, whether or not the company interacted with the customer to resolve the issue.

 Communication is the Key

 Communication is crucial, company phone numbers that constantly forward to a voicemail with lengthy response time is a sure sign communication will be an issue if a problem were to arise.
-A Company which invests in office staff to answer and field calls should be taken more seriously than one which uses a mobile number and forwards to voicemail.
-An actual brick and mortar location a customer can visit shows stability and the company’s commitment to service customers.
+A Company that invests in office staff to answer and field calls should be taken more seriously than one which uses a mobile number and forwards it to voicemail.
+An actual brick-and-mortar location a customer can visit shows stability and the company’s commitment to serving customers.